 Swimming

-That’s right, try 5 minutes a day in a bath of Epsom salts to reduce pain and join inflammation.
+That’s right.
+Try spending 5 minutes a day in an Epsom salt bath to reduce pain and joint inflammation.

 Cryotherapy